 - Full Privilege Stage: a standard driver's license

 Infant seat, convertible seat or booster?
 At Centura Health, we understand that finding the right car seat and installing it correctly can be challenging.
 Depending on your location, our child passenger safety (CPS) technicians or local fire department partners can help you learn how to properly use and install a car seat on your own.
-Find your nearest hospital.
+We also offer car seat safety check classes.

 Before your car seat checkup: